sobaba-12/sim_and_scat/_build/using_pylj/intro.md

         system.time += system.timestep_length
         system.step += 1
         if system.step % sample_frequency == 0:
+            sample_system.update(system,
-            sample_system.update(system, np.linspace(0, system.time, system.step), system.temperature_sample)
+                                 np.linspace(0, system.time,
+                                             system.step),
+                                 system.temperature_sample)
     return system

 system = md_simulation(20, 300, 20, 5000, 10)
 ```

-It can be seen that there are two differences to add the custom plot.
+It can be seen that there are two differences when adding the custom plot.
-Firstly, there is the use of the `sample.CellPlus` class, which requires the definition of the labels for the x- and y-axes of the plot.
+Firstly, there is the use of the `sample.CellPlus` class, which requires the definition of the labels for the <i>x</i>- and <i>y</i>-axes of the plot.
 Secondly, there is the inclusion of the <i>x</i>- and <i>y</i>-data to be plotted in the `sample_system.update` line.
 In the above example these are `np.linspace(0, system.time, system.step)` (which is an array from 0 to the particular simulation timestep at that moment) and `system.temperature_sample` which is an array of the instaneous temperature at each timestep in the simulation.